This unrestricted fund supports projects and programs addressing important Island issues and concerns and, to a limited extent, capital investments.

 The Island Fund for the Arts is dedicated to supporting the creative and diverse artistic community on the Vineyard, and to ensure that access to the Arts is available to all Island residents.

-Since 1982, the Endowment has supported Island non-profits and initiatives dedicated to music, dance, visual arts, creative arts, film and theater, as well as art camps, arts in school initiatives, writing workshops, film and art festivals, concerts and museums.
+Since 1983, the Endowment has supported Island non-profits and initiatives dedicated to music, dance, visual arts, creative arts, film and theater, as well as art camps, arts in school initiatives, writing workshops, film and art festivals and concerts.

 This Fund provides a way for donors to direct their support across the broad spectrum of non-profits bringing creative opportunities to the Island now and in perpetuity.

-This fund supports all aspects the Island’s environment, from woods and fields to our ponds, streams and ocean.
+The Island Fund for the Environment supports all aspects of the Island’s natural world, from woods and fields to our ponds, streams and ocean.

 Ruth Redding, a long time Island resident, created this fund to honor the creative spirit and love of Martha’s Vineyard of her friend, Ruth J. Bogan.
 Funds are designated to a number of Island organizations supported by Ruth Bogan during her lifetime.
 In addition, the annual Creative Living Award was established in the name of the fund to honor an individual or individuals who exemplify Ruth Bogan’s creativity and love of the Vineyard and whose artistic, humanitarian and civic accomplishments have contributed significantly to life on the Island.